 - Warriors routinely sells well, has literally dozens of books spanning nearly two decades, has a series of comics, and has one of the largest fandoms among literature, yet its mainstream exposure is next-to-none.
 This is likely due to its premise as a Stray Animal Story.

 - Warriors' sister series Seekers, Survivors, and Bravelands do well in sales but have almost no online exposure.
-They don't even have fandoms.
+They don't even have much in terms of fandoms.

 - The Blacklist gets publicity in the U.S. and Canada and the United Kingdom, yet its fanbase is a small, dedicated one, and it's more often discussed on Reddit than mainstream with fanon and Fan Wank being popular there.